karinaurazova/Holzapfel-Gasser-Ogden_model/README.md

 If you have any suggestions or improvements for the scripts, feel free to open a pull request (or you can email me: karina_urazova@icloud.com) or create an issue on the repository.

 ***
-**Thank you for your interest in the Holzapfel-Gasser-Ogden model anisotropic material for uniaxial and biaxial tensionproject.
+**Thank you for your interest in the Holzapfel-Gasser-Ogden model anisotropic material for uniaxial and biaxial tension project.
 I hope this framework proves valuable for your research and applications.**